 - Be personal.
 Whether you’re a multinational organization or a local club, you want your members to feel that they’re known and valued on a personal level within your organization.
 Never address them as “Dear Member” or “To Whom It May Concern”; if they’ve been in your membership program long enough to receive a renewal letter, you should know their name!

 - Be casual.
 There’s really no need for a “Mr.” or “Mrs.” within your salutation.
 Again, you should know your members well enough to use their first name!
-Plus, a dreaded mix-up can imply that your organization doesn’t care enough to get a member’s title right, so avoid that chance altogether.
+Plus, a dreaded mix-up can imply that your organization doesn’t care enough to get a member’s title right.
+Better to avoid that chance altogether.

 - Be accurate.
 The most obvious point is also the most necessary: make sure you know your members’ preferred first names!
-Your member management software can help you ensure accuracy, but in case of faulty data or human error, always check that members are receiving the correct greeting.
+Your membership software can help you ensure accuracy, but in case of faulty data or human error, always check that members are receiving the correct greeting.

 To sum it up: Your greeting matters, so address your members in a way that shows them that your organization values them personally.